Turtlecute33/PrivacyActivistKit/docs/activist-checklists.md

 :::

 ::: details &nbsp; [ ] &nbsp;**Which apps to uninstall**
-  We have summarized some information below, but we strongly recommend you read these articles to familiarize yourself with the nuances.
-Border police CAN search any electronic device at airports/borders without a warrant, regardless of your status.
-Your rights depend on your immigration status: US Citizens cannot be denied entry and must only answer identity questions.
-Green Card Holders cannot be denied entry without a hearing.
-Visa Holders can be denied entry for refusing searches.

   Consider uninstalling Signal, email & calendar apps, social media apps, docs & notes (Google Docs, Evernote), communication apps (Slack, WhatsApp), and Google Maps.
 Apps on iPhone can be hidden by long-pressing the app > Require Face ID > Hide and Require Face ID.